Thinking about running 5 miles a day? Then let me start by congratulating you on your decision.

 - Running and jogging – health benefits

-If you’re just like me and love to lift weights or jump in the pool, doing 5-milers every day might ship away at your ability—and time—to cross-train effectively.
+If you’re just like me and love to lift weights or jump in the pool, doing 5-milers every day might chip away at your ability—and time—to cross-train effectively.

 Additional resource – How to start running with your dog